FCE Speaking - structure, examples, how to score higher

 Candidate A: The left picture shows a man expecting his flight to arrive at the airport.
 He is sitting on a bench with his feet resting on the bag.
 In the picture on the right, we see a couple of people waiting for their bus at a rather late hour.
 They are engaged in a conversation.

 I guess that for the man at the airport gate, the wait feels much longer.
-Air travel is a thrilling and even scary experience for most of us.
-The anxiety he might be experiencing could make the time go really slowly for him.
+Air travel is a thrilling, probably even scary experience for most of us.
+The anxiety he might be having could make the time go really slowly for him.
 Also, flights can get late, and generally, you have to wait for quite some time before your plane is ready for boarding.

 Examiner: Candidate B, how can one pass the time while waiting?